• Skip to primary navigation

 Fruit teas

-Making fruit tea at home is quite easy to do, and packed with healthy ingredients.
+Making fruit tea at home is quite easy to do, and packed with sweet ingredients.
 Plus it's delicious of course!
 To make this kind of low histamine tea, simply add fresh fruit to a small pot, boil, steep for 5 minutes or so and then strain through a sieve.
 You can play around with combinations, adding in spices or a little maple syrup if you like.

 Apple tea